ECommerce Platform

 Scalability needs non-functional requirements to assess peak workloads where the system still performs well.
 A scalable commerce platform should stay stable with more users, data, business processes, and modules.

-Products with similar features compete through better non-functional qualities.
-Faster performance and easier usability give your product the edge.
+Products with similar features compete through better non-functional qualities—faster performance and easier usability give your product the edge.
 That’s why similar platforms behave differently under pressure.

 Finding the sweet spot between functional and non-functional requirements is significant for platform selection.
 The process needs priorities and trade-offs based on business goals and limits.